enermaps/enermaps/cm/README.md

     cm_base.start_app(app)
 ````

+A broker manages the requests made to the calculation module.
+The requests made to a calculation module are placed in a queue and each calculation
+module has its own queue.
+This queue is identified by a name given by the `get_default_app` function.

 The selected area (a geojson file) and the selected raster (a geotiff file)
 are in the variable ```selection``` and ```rasters``` respectively.

 See [test data](./multiply/testdata) for geojson file and geotiff file example.

 The variable ```params``` refers to the data provided by the form on the frontend.
+The method ```validate_params``` verify if the value enter by the user match with the schema
+of the ```schema.json``` file, see "Schema.json" section below.

 All CM provide a output dictionary.
 The 3 keys required are as follows: